xdevplatform/engagement-api-client-ruby/README.md

 ### Overview <a id="overview" class="tall">&nbsp;</a>

 The Engagement API provides access to organic engagement metrics, enabling publishers, advertisers, and brands to retrieve metrics around their organic engagement and reach.
 These metrics can be used to assess engagements and impressions around Tweets and Retweets.
-See http://support.gnip.com/apis/engagement_api/ for API documentation.
+The Engagement API is a member of the [Twitter Insights APIs](https://blog.twitter.com/2015/gnip-insights-apis).

-The Engagement API is a member of the [Gnip Insights APIs](https://blog.twitter.com/2015/gnip-insights-apis).
-See [HERE](https://github.com/twitterdev/audience-api-client-ruby) (soon!) if you are interested in a related example client for the [Audience API] (http://support.gnip.com/apis/audience_api/).
+See the [Engagement API Overview] (https://developer.twitter.com/en/docs/twitter-api/enterprise/engagement-api/overview) for API documentation.

 This example Engagement API Client helps manage the process of generating engagement metadata for large (or small!)
 Tweet collections.
 The Client ingests Tweet ID collections, generates and manages a series of API requests, and helps organize the engagement metrics into grand totals while surfacing 'top' Tweets.